 Appearance: A lovely mid gold, a touch of tangerine hue.
 Summer cider.
-Many medium thick legs quickly form and cling to the glass #thewhiskeychaps
+Many medium-thick legs quickly form and cling to the glass #thewhiskeychaps

 Palate: A lovely mouthfeel.
 The delivery is more viscous than I would have expected (not sure why I expected anything less!).

 The spice is mild chilli, cinnamon and maybe lemon pepper.
-Lemoncello is quite a dominant flavour in this one, quite refreshing.
+Lemoncello is quite a dominant flavour in this one, and quite refreshing.

 Finish: The finish for me is surprisingly fruity, given the initial spiciness, with grapefruit dusted with white pepper and more buttery and fruity notes.

 Not an overly long finish, but it hangs around for a while, just tingling on the tongue.
 Sweet and salted popcorn (the decent stuff, not the crap in the cinema).